Skip to Content

 House Sitting

-Sites like Mind My House and Trusted Housesitters provide a way for longer-term travelers to stay in a particular place for weeks or months while doing basic household chores and taking care of pets while house owners are away.
+Sites like Mind My House and Trusted Housesitters allow longer-term travelers to stay in a particular place for weeks or months while doing basic household chores and caring for pets while house owners are away.

-These sites, like Workaway and WWOOFING, are membership-based, so unless you plan on being semi-rooted during your travels, I wouldn’t jump right into building your profile.
+These sites, like Workaway and WWOOFING, are membership-based, so unless you plan to be semi-rooted during your travels, I wouldn't jump into building your profile.

 Monasteries

-For example, Dave rented a private room at a Bhutanese monastery during his stay in Bodhgaya.
+For example, Dave rented a private room at a Bhutanese monastery in Bodhgaya.

-Every morning, the monks would chant in the main building, and guests staying at the monastery had the option to sit in on these rituals.
+Every morning, the monks would chant in the main building, and guests staying at the monastery could sit in on these rituals.

-More recently, while Dave was hiking the Via Francigena, an ancient pilgrimage route that runs through Tuscany, he met a modern-day pilgrim staying at the hostel run by a church along the route.
+More recently, while Dave was hiking the Via Francigena, an ancient pilgrimage route that runs through Tuscany, he met a modern-day pilgrim staying at the hostel run by a church along the way.

 Staying with Acquaintances

-I can’t tell you how many times I’ve stayed with friends in their home cities after meeting them for only a few days in a hostel somewhere else in the world.
+I can't tell you how often I've stayed with friends in their home cities after meeting them for only a few days in a hostel elsewhere.

 This works both ways.
 If you are willing to stay with an acquaintance, you have to be ready to host acquaintances, too.